-Linda Smajah is our Office Assistant.
+Linda Smajah is an Office Assistant.

 Linda enjoyed the job of a stay at home mom with her wonderful daughters before she ventured out to become the owner and manager of a custom framing business and bookstore.
 After gaining business experience, the education needed and because of her love of teaching children, she opened a daycare.
 After a turn in the economy, she attended Sullivan University, earning a diploma in medical billing and office management.
 She was employed by Clark Regional Medical where she worked in the registration department for 12 years.
 She now enjoys using her education and experience to help at NewSong Counseling Center as an office assistant.

 Sherrie recently joined NewSong as a part-time secretary/receptionist after retiring from teaching.
 Prior to coming to NewSong, she spent 27 years teaching special education, 6th grade Language Arts and Libray Media.
 She is the proud mom of Jon and Isaac and wife of Joe.
 She is active in her church in Frenchburg with the youth program and AWANA.
 She is a year round volunteer with Samaritan's Purse through Operation Christmas Child in both Menifee and Montgomery Counties.
 Sherrie is excited to be a small part of the NewSong staff and the great faith-based work going on there.